storj/storj/docs/blueprints/referral-manager-v1.md

 _User Interface For Displaying Referral Link_

+## Rationale

+We could add a new column `referral_tokens` in users table to store user's unredeemed tokens, since the `registration_token` is a temporary table.

 ## Implementation

 - Create a private repository for Referral Manager.
 - Create `tokens` and `satellites` table in Referral Manager database.
-- Update satellite `users` table with a new column, referral tokens.
+- Create a `Delete` method for satellite `registration_tokendb`.
 - Implementing an endpoint on satellite for gathering users whose current count of remaining invitation token is 0.
 - Implementing generating invitation tokens from Referral Manager CLI.
 - Implementing an endpoint on satellite for saving new referral links into users table.
 - Implementing an endpoint on Referral Manager for verifying invitation tokens.
-- Replace existing registration token logic
+- Replace existing registration token logic.

 ## Wrapup